Malachi 3 – The Messenger of the Covenant

 Says the LORD of hosts.

 a.
 Behold, I send My messenger: This prophesied messenger is none other than John the Baptist.
-Matthew 11:10, Mark 1:2, and Luke 7:27 each show this promise was fulfilled in John the Baptist.
+Matthew 11:10, Mark 1:2, and Luke 7:27 all show this promise was fulfilled in John the Baptist.

 i.
 At the end of Malachi 2, Israel complained that God seemed to reward the wicked and did not exercise His justice in the world.
 God responds to their complaint by saying, “I will set things right with My Messiah, and before Him will come My messenger.”